IST-DASLab/M-FAC/README.md

 ## Pruning:

-The file `main_prun.py` provides a simple interface for executing various one-shot experiments.
+The file `main_prun.py` provides a simple interface for executing various gradual and one-shot experiments.
 Only support for ResNet20/CIFAR with a corresponding pretrained model is currently included, but other models should be straight-forward to add.
 Here follows an example call:

 ```
-python3 main_prun.py \
+CUDA_VISIBLE_DEVICES=0 python3 -u main_prun.py \
 	--model resnet20 \
+	--checkpoint checkpoints/resnet20_cifar10.pth.tar \
+	--data datasets \
+	--nepochs 10 \
+	--optim sgd \
+	--lr .005 \
+	--momentum .9 \
-    --dataset DATASET \
+	--batchsize 128 \
+	--drop_at 7 9 \
 	--pruner mfac \
+	--blocksize 128 \
+	--nrecomps 16 \
+	--ngrads_schedule 64 \
+	--sparsities .5 .75 .875 \
-    --ngrads 1024 \
+	--prun_every 2 \
-    --sparsities 0.1 0.2 0.3 0.4 0.5 0.6 0.7 0.8 0.9 \
-    --recomps 0 1 2 3 4 5 6 7 8 \
-    --tests 0 1 2 3 4 5 6 7 8
+	--prun_lrs .005 .0005 \
+	--prefix experiments/rn20-test/model
 ```

-The most interesting arguments are `--sparsities`, `--recomps` and `--tests`.
-The first specifies different sparsity levels to consider; the second declares after which pruning steps to recompute the inverse Hessian estimation and the third after which pruning steps to evaluate the model.
-For example, the call above indicates that we are interested in pruning our model to 9 different sparsity levels, while recomputing the inverse Hessian estimation after each level and always also printing the model accuracy.
+Most arguments are straight-forward, see also `--help` for their descriptions.
+For gradual pruning, the key arguments are `--sparsities`, `--prun_every` and `--prun_lrs`.
+The first specifies the individual pruning steps in terms of overall sparsity relative to all *pruned* parameters (`--adjust_sparsities` automatically turns these into overall sparsities with respect to *all* parameters), starting with initial pruning before epoch
+0. The second defines how many finetuning epochs there are in between pruning steps while the third gives the learning rates to use for those (as dicussed in the paper, we find that dropping the learning rate one epoch before the next pruning step can be helpful).
+After the last pruning step is complete, additional finetuning will begin with base learning rate `--lr` which is dropped by `--drop_by` (default 0.1) at epochs `--drop_at` (overall, i.e. also counting the gradual pruning ones).
+For oneshot experiments, simply set `--nepochs` to 0.

-There are also some additional paramters `--blocksize` for blocked estimation (with the advanced optimization parameter `--perbatch` to specify how many blocks are to be handled simultaneously) and `--pages` to specify how many pages to use for a full blocksize estimation where the gradients do not fully fit into GPU memory.
+There are also additional paramters `--blocksize` for blocked estimation (with the advanced optimization parameter `--perbatch` to specify how many blocks are to be handled simultaneously) and `--pages` to specify how many pages to use for a full blocksize estimation where the gradients do not fully fit into GPU memory (used when `--blocksize` is -1).

 ## Models: